 With regular and substantial budget surpluses, the Brunei government has no external borrowings, and is thus not required to issue debt (except for short-dated sukuk issuances).
 Instead, it has accumulated significant international reserves and foreign equity holdings.
 Its international reserves have risen more than five-fold, from US\$475 million in 2003 to US\$2,584 million in 2011, which is 20 percent of GDP (Table 1.2; Figure 1.3) (Valev, 2013; World Bank, 2013).
-These figures include foreign exchange holdings of Autoriti Monetary Brunei Darussalam, monetary gold, special drawing rights holdings.
+These figures include foreign exchange holdings of Autoriti Monetary Brunei Darussalam, monetary gold, special drawing rights holdings, International Monetary Fund (IMF) reserves and foreign bond holdings.
 The government's foreign equity holdings are extensive, valued at US\$30 billion in 2013 (more than twice the GDP), according to the Sovereign Wealth Fund Institute (SWFI).
 The portfolio includes a significant concentration of hotel investments (SWFI, 2013).